Recommended Websites for Cancer Information

 In developing this resource, the Cancer Librarians Section editors use and recommend MLA's User Guide to Finding and Evaluating Health Information on the Web.

-All sites on this page have been reviewed by members of the Cancer Librarians Section of MLA.
-Comments and suggestions should be sent to the section web editor for review by the selection committee.
+All sites on this page have been reviewed by members of the Cancer Librarians Caucus of MLA.
+Comments and suggestions should be sent to the recommended websites lead editor for review by the selection committee.